 Follow the Creatorvox directions here for all the details.
 They’re fun and easy to make, and a great sewing project for beginners, too.
 You might even be able to keep the kids busy making some.

-Or have the kids measure the spices, while you do the sewing, for this easy handmade gift combination that’s zero-waste and plastic-free:
+Or have the kids measure the spices, while you do the sewing.
+Here’s an easy handmade gift combination that’s zero-waste and plastic-free:

 Gift 3: Felted Soap

-Felted soap is a great, easy handmade gift for anyone, but especially for teachers and colleagues.
-It’s easy for kids to make, and it doesn’t need to match home decor you have never seen.
-It’s also eco-friendly because the bio-degradable wool on the outside acts like a natural, plastic-free scrubbing puff.
+Felted soap is a great, easy handmade gift for anyone.
+It’s especially good for teachers since kids can make it.
+Felted soap is eco-friendly because the bio-degradable wool on the outside acts like a natural, plastic-free scrubbing puff.
 All you need is wool roving (available in most crafts stores), and a bar of soap.
 Click here for the full Creatorvox instructions.
 It doesn’t take long to make quite a few.

-Combine felted soap with a lavender sachet (gift idea number 4), for a lovely, naturally-scented gift:
+Combine felted soap with a lavender sachet for a lovely, naturally-scented gift:

 Gift 4: Lavender Sachets